 Knife

-Insect wristbands
+Insect bands

 First aid kit